 Home Sweet Home:

 After this mega road trip day, you might want to spend the next day doing nothing and sitting on the little beach next door.
-After all you just drove 196 miles of crazy roads and bridges, got up at the butt crack of dawn, been to the top of a volcano, hiked waterfalls and the bamboo forest.
+After all, you just drove 196 miles of crazy roads and bridges, got up at the butt crack of dawn, been to the top of a volcano, and hiked waterfalls and the bamboo forest.
 Saw a ton of Maui's awesome sites.
 You deserve a day off!